How to Plan a Successful Restaurant Shoot

 Are you building or updating a new website?
 Are you wanting to have a library of content to pick from for social media?
 Are you running a special ad?
 Perhaps a mix of all of these?

-Each one of these will require a different kind of shot and knowing in advance what you are wanting to use your images for will give a good photographer an idea of what to shoot, how to shoot it, how much time it will take, and other important details.
+Knowing in advance what you are wanting to use your images for will give a good photographer an idea of what to shoot, how to shoot it, how much time it will take, and other important details.

 Don’t use quantity as a gage for what constitutes a successful photo shoot